Want To Live to 100? Longevity is a Hot Topic for Today’s Retiree!

 Like most longevity experts, he also credits good genes.
 “Genetics is playing an incredibly strong role at the very oldest ages,” he said.

-Perls offers a free online resource, the Living to 100 Life Expectancy Calculator, to help you assess your odds.
-The calculator can be found at Livingto100.com.
+Perls offers a free online resource, the Living to 100 Life Expectancy Calculator, to help you assess your odds at Livingto100.com.
 After creating an account, you can answer a few questions, and the results include a life expectancy calculation along with personal feedback and recommendations.
-An exercise like this can also help you establish necessary financial plans for a long, healthy life!

 There are new and exciting fields of study helping us live longer, like one that involves biomarkers of aging.
 Using various tests and measurements, researchers seek to contrast one’s biological age from their chronological age.

-“Different people appear to age at different rates,” said Dr. Matt Kaeberlein, professor of laboratory medicine and pathology at the University of Washington in Seattle.
+“Different people appear to age at different rates,” said Dr. Matt Kaeberlein, CEO of Optispan and affiliate professor at the University of Washington in Seattle.
 “But we don’t understand why.
-So we’re developing biomarkers that are predictive at an individual level.
-These tools can measure the efficacy of different interventions that might be worth watching” to increase lifespan.
+So we’re developing biomarkers that are predictive at an individual level.”